robinmattern/FRDocs_dev01-robin/Setup/fr0102_Test-Node.md

 ----
 #### 1. Open VSCode

-- In File Explorer navigate to C repos myProject, then double click on myProject.code-workspace.
+- In File Explorer navigate to C:/repos/myProject, then double click on myProject.code-workspace.

 ![Node-test-terminal](images/fr0102-01_Node-test-terminal0.png "Node-test-terminal")

-- In VSCode right click on the myProject folder and click on Open terminal
+- In VSCode right click on the myProject folder and click on Open in Integrated Terminal

 ![Node-test-terminal](images/fr0102-01_Node-test-terminal.png "Node-test-terminal")